 They’ll be able to analyze their medical history and conduct tests that will lead to a diagnosis.

-The veterinarian will recommend the right course of therapy after the underlying reason has been identified.
+The veterinarian will recommend the right course of therapy after identifying the underlying reason.

 The dog’s prognosis might be bleak in certain circumstances if the issue has gone far enough.